alorman/KrakenSDR-Notes/README.md

-# Notes on KrakenSDR in non-coherent Installations
+# Notes on KrakenSDR in Non-Coherent Installations

 If you have more money than sense (or are just opposed to buying standalone USB hubs), you can use the excellent KrakenSDR as 5x standalone RTL-SDR units.